-If your lift truck becomes disabled but it can be moved freely on its own wheels without further damage, use the following procedures to tow it safely to a repair area.
+If the lift truck becomes disabled, and must be moved, use the following procedures to safely tow it to a repair area.

-It is important for your safety and the care of your lift truck to use the proper equipment and carefully follow these recommendations for safe towing.
+For your safety, and to prevent damage to the lift truck, only use approved equipment in good condition and carefully follow these rules for safe towing.

-DO NOT tow a lift truck if there is a problem with the brakes or tires or the steering cannot be operated.
-DO NOT tow up or down ramps and steep inclines.
-DO NOT attempt to tow a lift truck if traction or weather conditions are poor.
+DO NOT tow a disabled lift truck if there is a problem with the brakes, tires, or steering operation.
+DO NOT tow on ramps or steep inclines.
+DO NOT tow a lift truck if the traction or weather conditions are poor.

-- 1. Be sure to apply the parking brake or block the drive wheels on the disabled truck while working around it. - 2.
-When possible, raise the carriage (forks) on the disabled truck about 12 inches (300 mm) from the floor or ground.
+- 1. Always block the drive wheels of the disabled truck before beginning work around it. - 2.
+If possible, raise the carriage (forks) of the disabled truck approximately 300 mm (12 in) from the ground.
 Secure the carriage with a chain. - 3.
-Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4.
-Check that the counterweight bolts are in place and properly torqued.
-(This bolt is made of a special high-tensile steel and is not commercially available.
-Replace it, when necessary, only with a genuine Clark replacement part). - 5.
-Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6.
-Release the parking brake on the towed vehicle. - 7.
-Transmission control is in neutral.
+Find another lift truck of equal or larger size carrying a partial load to allow for optimal traction. - 4.
+Check that the counterweight mounting bolts are in place and properly tightened.
+NOTE: These bolts are made of a special high-tensile steel and are not commercially available.
+If replacement is needed, only use genuine CLARK replacement parts. - 5.
+Install a solid metal tow bar with towing couplers, approved for such purpose, to the tow pin in each truck's counterweight. - Release the parking brake on the disabled lift truck.
+The parking brake automatically applies.